 She outlined an important challenge as national addressable scales: the need to demonstrate the fidelity of custom data matches and measure the outcomes, so that if you buy 8 million allergy sufferers, you know you got them and that it was more efficient to target this group than to take a national (standard linear) buy.

-You can find out more about The Future of TV Advertising U.S. here.
+You can read our Future of TV Advertising U.S. 2021 event report here.